Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-sybil3d/TASKS.md

 * X = ([[15,1,0,0],[17,1,0,0],[14,1,0,0],[6,0,1,0],[6,0,1,0],[5,0,1,0],[23,0,0,1],[27,0,0,1],[25,0,0,1]])
 * Y = ([[4],[6],[5],[13],[12],[13],[7],[7],[9]])

-From the unmeplyment data for each tree types of workers and taking into account the need for workers on average and per firm, if unemployment is predicted to be 10% for managers, 4% for engineers, and 20% for operators , the company is likely to need 4 managers, 12 engineers and 7 operators in one year from now.
+From the unemployment data for each tree types of workers and taking into account the need for workers on average and per firm, if unemployment is predicted to be 10% for managers, 4% for engineers, and 20% for operators , the company is likely to need 4 managers, 12 engineers and 7 operators in one year from now.
 These predictions are the result of the calculations obtained from the matrix operations.
 The last matrix obtained was [4'3333,12'458,7'0417], so after the aproximations the predictions obtained are the metioned previously.

 Last but not least, for each occupation, compare your predictions to anticipate mismatches.

 The expected number of available workers at the end of 2021 was 1 manager, 0 engineers and 1 operator and the company is likely to need 4 managers, 12 engineers and 7 operators in one year from now.
-So the mismatch  is 3 managers, 12 engineers and 6 operators.
+So the mismatch (shortage)  is 3 managers, 12 engineers and 6 operators.
 The company will have to think about hiring new workers in order to grow and improve its situation.

 ***